-I currently serve as the President Emeritus of AIGA DC, the local chapter of the professional association for design.
+AIGA DC is the local chapter of the professional association for design.
+From 2012 to 2018, I served on the Board of Directors—and those last two years, as president.
 AIGA DC advances design as a professional craft, strategic advantage and vital cultural force.
 We bring together practitioners, enthusiasts and patrons to amplify the voice of design and create the vision for a collective future.
 We define global standards and ethical practices, guide design education, enhance professional development and make powerful tools and resources accessible to all.

 - AIGA DC is a 501(c)(3) organization with ~1,200 members.
 We are the 3rd largest chapter of the professional association for design and serve the DC Creative Community.

 - During my presidency (2016 – 2018), my kickass team consisted of 27 Board Members, 4 Advisory Board Members and a number of community volunteers.

 - In 2018, our chapter established an endowment for our Design Continuum Fund, an annual merit-based scholarship program that supports local design-minded students by offering them financial assistance to pursue their design education.

 - AIGA DC produces 60+ events, including DC Design Week, in a single programming year (September – May) and partners with other community organizations such as Creative Mornings DC, DCFemTech and ColorCoded to elevate DC as a design and tech city.

 - AIGA DC’s local programming and initiatives such as the SHINE Mentoring Program and Design Scholarship Fund have scaled to other chapters across the country.

 In the summer of 2007, I decided I needed a change of scenery.
 I had my sights set on moving to New York City because that’s the thing to do as a newbie creative.
 Right?
 Right.
 I quit my first design job, sold most of my stuff and moved across the country with two suitcases.
 However, I randomly found myself in Washington, DC instead…